acajic/Mafia/README.md

 Each `role` has on disposal certain `action_types`.
 Some `action_types` have `action_type_params`.
 These are usually numerical variables that modify the action type.
 For example, a detective's investigate action can be modified such that a detective only has the option to use his investigation ability 3 or 4 times during entire game.

+At night start or day start, many actions hit their trigger.
+There are a lot of various action types that cannot be evaluated simply on their own.
+For example, the success of mafia nightkill voting will certaintly depend on the doctors actions or the absence of them.
+This is where `action_resolvers` come to play.
+At 'night start' and 'day start' triggers, a list of action resolvers are employed to make final changes to the game state based on the sum of all unprocessed actions.
+Each `action_resolver` has the **ordinal** parameter - a number that specifies the order of the executions of action resolvers.